 9. Sans a flour sifter?
 Use a strainer or whisk the flour to aerate it.

 10. A wine glass works just as well for cutting out biscuits as a metal cutter.
-But it’s more fragile, so be careful!
+But it’s more fragile, so be careful.

 11. You can even use the wine bottle as a rolling pin replacement.
-Just be sure to thoroughly clean it beforehand!
+Just be sure to thoroughly clean it beforehand.

 12. You’ll probably be opening a lot of jars when cooking Thanksgiving dinner, and if you come across one that just won’t budge, grab some duct tape (is there anything you can’t use it for?).
 Attach some to the lid, leaving a “tail” at the end and folding it in half.
 Finally, tug on the tail until the lid comes loose.

-13. Don’t neglect your microwave!
+13. Don’t neglect your microwave.
 No, it’s almost certainly not your go-to device for Thanksgiving cooking, but it can be successfully used for making bacon crumbles, toasting pecans, frothing milk for coffee, steaming green beans, melting butter or chocolate, and more.

 14. You can even peel garlic much easier by placing cloves into the microwave for 10 seconds.
 Afterward, they’ll slip right out.

 15. Your microwave can also be a huge time saver for cooking potatoes (if you’ll be mashing them), versus boiling them.
-This will also keep another burner open for something that really needs it.
+This will also keep another burner open for something that needs it.

 16. But if you do choose to boil your potatoes, don’t peel them in advance.
 This will be a waste of time.
 Instead, shock them in cold water after boiling, and the skin will slip right off in your hands.

-17. Feeling really adventurous?
+17. Feeling adventurous?
 You might even be able to peel potatoes in less than a minute using a bucket, hose, a clean toilet brush, and a power drill.

 18. Forget scrubbing a lot of potatoes.
 Just put them in the dishwasher and run through a cycle (without soap, obviously).

-19. Lots of your well-meaning loved ones will be asking to help in the kitchen, but often times they can just make things more complicated.
+19. Lots of your well-meaning loved ones will be asking to help in the kitchen, but often they can just make things more complicated.
 This is why it’s a good idea to think of a few “deflector tasks” that can keep them busy—and out of the kitchen—such as hanging coats, filling water glasses, opening the wine, or wrangling children.

 20. Cooking for a lot of people?
 The general rule is one pound of turkey per guest.
-But remember this: Buying two smaller turkeys is preferable to buying one larger one, since this won’t impact your prep time (between thawing, cooking, taking up oven space, etc.).
+But remember this: Buying two smaller turkeys is preferable to buying one larger one since this won’t impact your prep time (between thawing, cooking, taking up oven space, etc.).

 21. Thawing a frozen turkey in cold water is much faster than thawing it in the fridge.

 22. Need a roasting rack for your bird?
 Instead of rushing out and spending too much money, simply roll some tinfoil into one long “rope,” form the rope into a circle (or a spiral shape), place in the bottom of your pan, and voila!
-A quick and easy fix than only costs pennies.
+A quick and easy fix that only costs pennies.